-THE SHARE OF LAB PORTFOLIO WITHIN HIV TREATMENT BUDGET VARIES BY COUNTRY
+THE SHARE OF LAB PORTFOLIO VARIES BY COUNTRY

 For both viral load testing and early infant diagnosis, simple, affordable point-of-care technologies are being developed.
-These new tools have the potential to expand access to essential diagnostic services and enhance the ability of clinicians to offer people living with HIV the best possible and available medical care.
+These new tools have the potential to expand access to essential diagnostic services and enhance the ability of clinicians to offer people living with HIV the best possible medical care.

 However, efforts to leverage available and emerging diagnostic technologies and strategies confront substantial obstacles.
-At the most elemental level, laboratory medicine enjoys little political support and is often underfunded.
-Although the therapeutic and preventive potential of HIV treatment cannot be realized without robust diagnostics, laboratory services account for a minimal share of HIV treatment expenditures (as low as 4%) in many countries.
+At the most elemental level, laboratory medicine enjoys little political support and is often badly underfunded.
+Although the therapeutic and preventive potential of HIV treatment cannot be realized without robust diagnostics, laboratory services account for a minimal share of HIV treatments expenditures (as low as 4%) in many countries.